 Also included in the sale but not shown in the photographs are the rare and coveted dealer supplied RS floor mats, the leather RS book pack with all manuals, 2 keys and the original GT alarm fob, an indoor car cover and a small selection of spares including a steering wheel.

-With prices rising considerably over the past 3 years these cars make for a sensible and valid investment opportunity and at current values represent an affordable way into modern classic ownership.
+With prices rising considerably over the past 5 years these cars make for a sensible and valid investment opportunity.

 Competitive finance is available on this vehicle (subject to status), Part exchange is welcome.
 Contact us for more details